benzanol/vim-imager/README.md

 ## Installation

-To install Üeberzug, run the following command in the terminal.\
+### Installing Ueberzug
+Make sure that python3 is installed, and run the following command:\
 `pip3 install ueberzug`

 ### Install with Vim Plug